bowersjuan/bowersjuan/README.md

 Here are some ideas to get you started:
 -->

 - 🔭 I’m currently working on ...
-JavaScript Projects
+Create React App Projects
 - 🌱 I’m currently learning ...
-JavaScript & Python
+React
 - 👯 I’m looking to collaborate on ...
-Anything really
+React Projects
 - 🤔 I’m looking for help with ...
 Learning about React
 - 💬 Ask me about ...
 The ***brain*** and ***music theory***
 - 📫 How to reach me: ... bowersjuan@gmail.com